michael-basil/michael-basil.github.io/health.md

 * Remeber:
     * Change is a Learning Exercise, not a Moral Judgement
     * Perfection is never the Expectation
-    * Information signals they may be predictive, lagging, benign, or nonsensical indications
+    * Information signals may be predictive, lagging, benign, or nonsensical indications
         * This applies to all measurement, including but not limited to:
             * Blood
             * Imaging